Types of Investors: Everything You Need to Know

 Each investor has his or her own attributes as well as desired results.
 The first type, the buy-low, sell-high investor, usually doesn't remain an investor for very long as emotional decisions result in bad investments.
 The index investor strives for passive management, seeking average performance with good results in good markets and not so great results in poor markets.
 Value-investing investors keep emotion out of it, investing more money in bargains and less money in high-value assets.
 Entrepreneurs who have the time to manage their investments can often come out ahead.

 If you'd like advice on an issue related to types of Investors, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.